-Is there a universal nonverbal display that reliably signals high-status in humans?
-Extensive evidence suggests that humans possess a small repertoire of pan-cultural nonverbal emotion expressions that are reliably linked to underlying affective states, which may have evolved to automatically communicate these states to observers (see Ekman, 2003; Levenson, 2011, Shariff & Tracy, 2011a; for reviews).
-Recent studies suggest that this repertoire includes a facial and postural display that is reliably linked to the emotion of pride (e.g., Tracy & Robins, 2004; Tracy & Matsumoto, 2008; Tracy & Robins, 2008a).
-The pride display may function to automatically communicate not only the expresser's affective state, but also the expresser's (implicit or explicit) belief that s/he merits higher status (Shariff & Tracy, 2009; Tiedens, Ellsworth, & Mesquita, 2000; Williams & Desteno, 2009).
+Is there a universal nonverbal display that reliably signals highstatus in humans?
+Extensive evidence suggests that humans possess a small repertoire of pan-cultural nonverbal emotion expressions that are reliably linked to underlying affective states, which may have evolved to automatically communicate these states to observers (see Ekman, 2003; Levenson, in press; Shariff & Tracy, 2011b, for reviews).
+Recent studies suggest that this repertoire includes a facial and postural display that is reliably linked to the emotion of pride (e.g., Tracy & Robins, 2004; Tracy & Matsumoto, 2008; Tracy & Robins, 2008b).
+The pride display may function to automatically communicate not only the expresser's affective state, but also the expresser's (implicit or explicit) belief that he or she merits higher status (Shariff & Tracy, 2009; Tiedens, Ellsworth, & Mesquita, 2000; Williams & Desteno, 2009).
 Status differences among individuals emerge in all known human societies, even fiercely egalitarian foraging societies, and these differences influence patterns of conflict, resource allocation, cultural transmission, and mating, and often facilitate coordination on group tasks (Ellis, 1995; Fried, 1967).
 Thus, if pride displays function to reliably signal high status, and do so cross-culturally, they may be part of a suite of evolved cognitive mechanisms for negotiating status relationships.